DavidVerghese/PlayTruthOrBare/README.md

 HOW TO SETUP THIS API:

 Note: I am a Mac user.
-I do not have instructions for other operating systems right now.
+I unfortunately do not have instructions for other operating systems right now.

 1. Clone down this repo
 2. In Terminal, run npm i and nodemon server.js